 Who is Care Farming suitable for?

-Wick Care Farm is open to people of all ages.
-This would include people with:
+Wick Care Farm is open to adults and young people (11yrs +) who could benefit from attending.
+This would include people who are living with:

 Education - An Alternative Curriculum